flutter/website/src/_includes/docs/swift-package-manager/migrate-objective-c-plugin.md

     2. Run `flutter run` with the example app and ensure it builds and runs.

-    3. Open the example app in Xcode and ensure that **Package Dependencies** shows in the left **Project Navigator**.
+    3. Open the example app in Xcode.
+Ensure that **Package Dependencies** shows in the left **Project Navigator**.

 19. Verify tests pass.